MagnitudeCMS/magnitudecms/README.md

 Installing
 ----------

     git clone git://github.com/MagnitudeCMS/magnitudecms.git
-    thor merb:gem:redeploy
+    gem install bundler
+    gem bundle --cached

 Dependencies
 ------------

-Since this is a merb application I'm using the bundlr.
+Since this is a merb application I'm using the bundler.
+To rebundle on your system (including native gems), just run:
-Only thing you should need to do is redeploy.

-    thor merb:gem:redeploy
+    gem bundle --cached

 Note not using Datamapper or any other ORM.
 Using straight CouchRest.